HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 }}

 ##### Tap targets
-Mobile user experience is susceptible to “fat fingering”, as users engage with sites using their fingers -- a rather imprecise tool compared to using a mouse on a desktop.
+Mobile user experience is susceptible to "fat fingering", as users engage with sites using their fingers -- a rather imprecise tool compared to using a mouse on a desktop.

 Based on research, there are standards for minimum size of buttons and tap targets, as well as the minimum distance they should be spaced apart.
 [Lighthouse recommends](https://web.dev/tap-targets/) that targets should be no smaller than 48 px by 48 px, and no closer than 8 px apart.